LoRA-DA: Data-Aware Initialization for Low-Rank Adaptation via Asymptotic Analysis: Experiments

-As shown in Table~\ref{tab:math}, \ourmethod{} achieves clear improvements over existing initialization strategies on mathematical reasoning tasks.
-It obtains the highest accuracy on both GSM8K and MATH, reaching 55.0\% and 9.2\%, respectively.
+As shown in Table~\ref{tab:math} and Table~\ref{tab:math_13B}, \ourmethod{} achieves clear improvements over existing initialization strategies on mathematical reasoning tasks on both LLaMA~2-7B and LLaMA~2-13B settings.
+For the LLaMA~2-7B setting in Table~\ref{tab:math}, \ourmethod{} attains the highest accuracy on both GSM8K and MATH, with accuracies of 55.0\% and 9.2\%, respectively.
 Compared to the strongest baseline LoRA-One, \ourmethod{} improves the average accuracy by 1.0 percentage points.
-These results demonstrate that our theoretically grounded initialization is not only effective for natural language understanding but also consistently advantageous for natural language generation tasks.
-Across Table~\ref{tab:commonsense-new} and Table~\ref{tab:math}, methods that incorporate a small set of target-domain data, namely LoRA-One and \ourmethod{}, consistently exhibit more competitive performance than data-agnostic approaches, underscoring the importance of leveraging target data in LoRA initialization.
+These results show that \ourmethod{} initialization is effective not only for NLU tasks but also for NLG tasks.
+For the LLaMA-2-13B setting in Table~\ref{tab:math_13B}, \ourmethod{} also attains the highest accuracy on both GSM8K and MATH, with accuracies of 66.4\% and 12.8\%, respectively, demonstrating its effectiveness when applied to larger model scales.
 We also conduct a comparative experiment under the frozen-$\bm{A}$ setting of LoRA-FA, as shown in Table~\ref{tab:math_fa}.
 The results demonstrate that our initialization theory remains effective even when $A$ is frozen.